ExtraHorizon/exh-batch-docker-python/README.md

 # Batch docker image python example

 This is a template for a docker-based batch job on the Extra Horizon platform.
-It just prints "Hello world!" and exits :)
+It fetches the user linked to the credentials provided to the batch job, to showcase communication with the platform.

 However, there are a few steps that need to be done in order to achieve this result: